RidwanSharkar/Arbitrage-Better/README.md

 ## Overview

-• Arbitrage-Better is a web application that helps users identify and exploit arbitrage betting opportunities in MMA bouts for guaranteed profit.
+• Arbitrage Better is a web application that helps users identify and exploit arbitrage betting opportunities in MMA bouts for guaranteed profit.

 • The application scrapes live odds from bookmakers and calculates potential arbitrage bets, highlighting them for the user in real-time.